Are you committing any SEO sins?

 Specifically, Cutts said that using the same anchor text to link to multiple internal pages will not typically affect your rankings with search engines.

-He noted that if you’ve a regular website with several pages, you’ll typically link to those internal pages from your posts using the same text.
+He noted that if you have a regular website with several pages, you’ll typically link to those internal pages from your posts using the same text.
 These on-site links won’t put your site at risk for a penalty.

 However, for the most part, user experience is the most important aspect of both site design and content creation.